Part 5. Protein structure annotation settings

 fields modified according to the probability of that

-residue being involved in protein-protein
+residue to be involved in protein-protein

 interactions.
 These files can be submitted to the

-POLYVIEW-3D server directly, as custom PDB files with
+POLYVIEW-3D server as custom PDB files with

-chains of interest to be colored using
+chain of interest to be colored using the

 By B-factors color